Leigh Gibbs

-Leigh Helen Gibbs CNZM (née Mills, born 1956) was a New Zealand netball player who played for the national team on 61 occasions and was captain for the 1987 World Netball Championships when New Zealand won the gold medal.
+Leigh Helen Gibbs CNZM (née Mills, born 1956) is a New Zealand retired netball player who played for the national team on 61 occasions and was captain for the 1987 World Netball Championships when New Zealand won the gold medal.
 She was made an Officer of the New Zealand Order of Merit (ONZM) in 2001.

 Early life

 Leigh Helen Gibbs (née Mills) was born in Gisborne, New Zealand on 17 July 1956.
 She was educated at Lytton High School in Gisborne.
 She obtained a diploma in physical education at the University of Otago, following this with a one-year course to obtain an education diploma at the Christchurch College of Education.

 Netball career

 Gibbs represented Otago in netball from 1974 to 1976 and Canterbury from 1977 to 1986.
 She was called up to play for the New Zealand national netball team, later called the Silver Ferns, in 1978 and played for them until 1987.
 She was captain in 1986 and 1987, being in that role when New Zealand dominated the 1987 Netball World Championships, which were held in Glasgow, Scotland.
 She also played in the 1979 and 1983 world championships.